UBC-CS/cpsc330-2022W1/docs/homework_instructions.md

 **Submission**

+1. Make sure you've done all the above steps.
-1. As usual, push your work to GitHub.
+2. As usual, push your work to GitHub as you work on the assignment.
-2. When it comes time to submit Canvas, only one of you needs to submit.
+3. When it comes time to submit Canvas, only one of you needs to submit.
 For now, please have this be the "primary" partner (whose repository you are using).
 I don't think this is necessary but it's a helpful safeguard while we test-drive this workflow on hw2.

 ## Late submissions